-SHUNAO is the name I use online and within artist circles.
-As a solo artist and small brand, I sell fan-made merchandise of anime and video game-related prints and charms.
-As a long time fan of games, especially fighting games, I rarely found merchandise of my favourites through stores or within conventions.
+SHUNAO is the online name used within artist circles.
+As a solo artist and small brand, I sell fan-made merchandise of anime and video game-related posters and key charms.
+As a long time fan of games and fighting games in particular, I rarely found merchandise of my favorite series through stores or within conventions.
 Because of that, I began creating and printing products by a fan, for fans.
-The first series that broke me into the community were acrylic charms of the full cast of Ultimate Marvel vs Capcom 3 that sold to the community through the community online on March 2014.
-The responses from fans were enthusiastic and I continued working towards other fighting games that I grew to play and love.
+The first series that broke me into the community were acrylic charms of the full cast of Ultimate Marvel vs Capcom 3.
+These charms were sold through the online community on March 2014.
+The responses from fans were enthusiastic and I continued working towards other game series that I grew to play and love.

-Although as one of the largest providers of small trinkets and prints for the fighting game community, my products aren't mass produced.
+Although I am of the largest providers of small trinkets and posters for the fighting game community, my products aren't mass produced.
 Items sell out quickly and change seasonally.
-Besides prints and charms, I also create several art books and am commissioned to do fightstick art for many players.
-The earnings I receive are given back to the scene by sponsoring tournaments (Genesis, NCR, EVO).
+Besides those two kinds of products, I also design shirts and sell art books.
+The earnings I receive are given back to the scene by sponsoring tournaments (EVO, NCR, SCR, CEOtaku).
 What I create isn't for myself, but for the community I have grown to care and love!

 CEOtaku's Mascot: Shiyo